bruceravel/BLA-XANES/doc/metis/mask.rst

 =============

 At the top of the mask creation tool is a drop-down menu showing the entire list of measured elastic energies.
-In `xes` and `rxes` mode, the lowest elastic energy value is displayed initially.
+In `xes` and `vrxes` mode, the lowest elastic energy value is displayed initially.
 In `herfd` mode, the energy closest to the energy of the element and line displayed on the Files tool is initially selected.